abdulsaleh/asyncio-for-ai/src/web-crawlers.md

 * Multiple pages are fetched concurrently
 * Duplicate URLs are not visited
-* The crawler stops after reaching the max page limit or exhausting all links
+* The crawler stops after reaching the max page limit or visiting all links
-* All output is logged properly
+* Using 1 worker is slower than using multiple.

 ## Going Further

-* Implement robots.txt parsing to respect crawl rules.
-Use the `robotexclusionrulesparser` library to check if URLs are allowed.

-* Add depth tracking to limit how far from the seed URLs you crawl.
-Some sites have infinite link chains that will keep your crawler running forever.

-* Implement a priority queue instead of a regular queue.
-Prioritize pages based on URL patterns, page rank, or distance from seed URLs.
+* Add a `max_depth` limit to control the depth of the search.

 * Add request throttling per domain to be polite to servers.
-Use the rate limiter from the [Rate Limiters](rate-limiters.md) chapter but maintain separate rate limiters for each domain.
+Use the rate limiter from the [Rate Limiters](rate-limiters.md) chapter.
+For an added challenge, use separate rate limiters for each domain.

-* Extend the crawler to extract structured data (product names, prices, etc.) from the parsed HTML.
-You could create a pipeline that passes parsed pages to multiple downstream consumers.
+* The `extract_urls` function call and `BeautifulSoup` parsing is *not* async so it blocks the event loop.
+Try using `loop.run_in_executor()` to extract the URLs.
+Does it affect performance?
+Why or why not?

 ```admonish success title=""
 **Now take some time to attempt the challenge before looking at the solution!**